superstreamlabs/memphis.go/README.md

 ```

 ### Sync produce
 For better reliability.
-The client will block requests and will wait for an acknowledgment.
+The client will wait for an acknowledgement from the broker before sneding another message.

 ```go
 p.Produce(